How to grow nerines

 The best time to plant nerine bulbs in spring to early summer, typically from April to June.
 If you plant nerines earlier the soil can be cold, any later and the bulbs won't grow and flower before the first frosts arrive.
 If you buy nerines as pot-grown flowering plants in autumn, leave them in their pots until the following spring.

 How to plant nerines

-Plant Nerine bowdenii bulbs in autumn.
-Prepare the soil by adding plenty of grit for drainage and plant bulbs just below the surface, 7-10cm apart.
+Prepare the soil by adding plenty of grit for drainage and plant nerine bulbs just below the surface, with their neck sticking out of he soil, 7-10cm apart.
+If you plant them too deeply they might not flower, so take care to ensure the bulbs sit just below the surface.
 Mulch for the first winter until established and expect to wait a year or so for the bulbs to flower prolifically.
 They also grow very well in pots.

 Nerines can also be grown from seed.
 Sow seeds thinly in a tray of seed compost and grit and cover lightly with compost.
 The seeds need heat to germinate, 10-13°C. Water and keep warm.
 After a year, the small new bulbs can be potted on into individual pots and will take about 3-5 years to flower.

 Cut back spent flowers and tidy up foliage as the plants start to die back.
 Nerine bowdenii bulbs can be left in the ground in winter, although it's a good idea to spread a thick layer of mulch over the soil to protect them from severe frost (this will also encourage microbial activity in the soil and promote soil and plant health).
 Move tender, pot-grown nerines, such as Nerine sarniensis, into a sheltered, frost free spot such as an unheated greenhouse, in autumn.

 How to propagate nerines